dpdani/cereggii/docs/examples/AtomicDict/reduce.md

  - Took 0.086s with 4 threads (5.0x faster, total=18144000)
 ```

-### Using the handwritten reduce function
+### Using the Custom Reduce Function

-Looking at the runtime of the non-specialized function, we can observe lower performance.
+Looking at the running time of the non-specialized function, we can observe lower
+performance.
 It is recommended to use one of the specialized reduce functions, whenever possible.

 If you're implementing a custom function to use with `reduce()`, make sure to read the